-Peadar De Barra (Irish Resident)
+Peadar De Barra (Irish resident)

-Peadar De Barra is an executive director and Chief Operating Officer of the Manager with responsibility for risk, operations and compliance.
-Prior to his appointment to the Manager he was a senior consultant within KBA's consulting business where he was responsible for advising investment funds on a range of risk and compliance matters.
+Mr. De Barra is Waystone Ireland's Chief Client Officer and is an executive director of KBA Consulting Management Limited with responsibility for operations and compliance.
+Prior to his appointment to KBA Consulting Management Limited he was a senior consultant within KB Associates' consulting business where he was responsible for advising investment funds on a range of risk and compliance matters.
 In this role he was responsible for developing risk management programmes for funds operating across a range of investment strategies.
 Mr. De Barra joined KB Associates in 2008.
-Prior to this Mr. De Barra was Vice-President at Citi Fund Services (Ireland) Ltd (formerly BISYS), where he was responsible for the

-Financial Administration team (2003 to 2007).
+Prior to this Mr. De Barra was Vice-President at Citi Fund Services (Ireland) Ltd (formerly BISYS), where he was responsible for the Financial Administration team (2003 to 2007).
 Prior to this Mr. De Barra was an accountant and auditor with PricewaterhouseCoopers Dublin (1998 to 2002) and was an assistant manager at AIB/BNY Fund Management (Ireland) Ltd (2002 to 2003) with responsibilities for statutory reporting.
-In addition Mr. De Barra also acts as a director to a number of investment funds, investment managers and management companies.
-Mr. De Barra holds a Bachelor of Commerce Degree from National University of Ireland, Galway and is a Fellow of the Institute of Chartered Accountants in Ireland.
+In addition, Mr. De Barra also acts as a director to a number of investment funds, investment managers and management companies.

+Mr. De Barra holds a Bachelor of Commerce (Honours) Degree from National University of Ireland Galway and is a Fellow of the Institute of Chartered Accountants in Ireland.